 If you are staying in Cancun’s hotel zone, you can easily walk or get dropped off at El Rey Archaeological Site.
 Parking at El Rey is complicated, as there is only a small lot on the side of the road just north of the entrance.
 The lot isn’t well marked, so if you miss the entrance drive a bit and do a U-Turn to get back to it.

 Plan on arriving at El Rey first thing in the morning you’ll get the best light for photographing the ruins.
 Also, the iguanas haven’t been scared away by any tourists yet, so there’ll be lots out!

 Cost: El Rey is about $5 USD for entry (as of Feb 2017).
 It’s well worth it, particularly if you can be there when nobody else is.

-Tulum National Park Archaeological Zone
+Tulum Ruins National Park Archaeological Zone

-The Mayan ruins of Tulum are very different from what I saw at El Rey in Cancun.
+The Mayan ruins of Tulum are very different from what you’ll see at El Rey in Cancun.
 Tulum is an enormous site with many well preserved and strong standing structures.
 They’re exceptionally beautiful, particularly set against the Caribbean Sea.

 The majority of the structures are small, but clearly set up in the layout of a community.
 There are broad lawns between the structures and lot’s of benches for sitting and taking it all in.

 Tip: be sure that you do all of the trails along the bluff, as you’ll get to enjoy both the gorgeous Caribbean view as well as snap some cool photos of the ruins juxtaposed against the sea.
 Really something to behold!

 How to Visit the Tulum Ruins from Cancun